 East Coast Beaches

 There are a number of beautiful beaches on the north east coast of Scotland.
-In this guide we have also added in some beautiful beaches on the Black Isle as many visitors to then NC500 take this short detour to the Tarbat Peninsula.
+In this guide we have also added in some beautiful beaches on the Black Isle as many visitors to the NC500 take this short detour to the Tarbat Peninsula.
 If you are sticking to the main route of the NC500, then the first beach that you will come across on our list is Dornoch.

 Rosemarkie beach is a beautiful beach on the Black Isle, around 30 minutes from Inverness.
-If you follow google maps, you will want to set the map to the public car park in Rosemarkie as if you follow the directions to the beach, you will find yourself at a road with No vehicle access to the beach.
+If you follow google maps, you will want to set the map to the public car park in Rosemarkie because if you follow the directions to the beach, you will find yourself at a road with no vehicle access to the beach.
 The Rosemarkie beach cafe sits on the north side of the beach, serving food and drink and it has toilet facilities.

 Shandwick beach is a beautiful sandy sloping beach running east from the harbour at Balintor.
 There are rock pools at either end of the beach where marine life live at low tide.
 Toilets are available at the harbour and there are water facilities on the side of the building.